gauravkukade/fin-blog/_posts/personal-finance/2024-02-11-simple-interest-compound-interest.md

 Overall, interest calculation is a foundational concept in personal finance that empowers individuals to make informed decisions about borrowing, saving, investing, and budgeting, ultimately helping them achieve their financial goals and build long-term financial stability.

-With the help of formulas and elaborated examples we haev learned how to calculated Simple Interest and Compound Interest.
+With the help of formulas and elaborated examples, we have learned how to calculate Simple Interest and Compound Interest.